Sarah Siddons: Early career: Before success in London

 To say farewell to Bristol and Bath, Siddons presented her famous 'three reasons' speech.
 In a speech of her own writing, Siddons literally presented her three children as her three reasons for leaving.
-She said 'These are the moles that bear me from your side; / Where I was rooted - where I could have died. / Stand forth, ye elves, and plead your mother's cause' The presentation of her own motherhood was something she used throughout her career, notably when she performed her next Drury Lane appearance, on 10 October 1782, which could not have been more different from her debut performances.
+She said 'These are the moles that bear me from your side; / Where I was rooted - where I could have died. / Stand forth, ye elves, and plead your mother's cause' The full speech was published in the Bath Chronicle and Weekly Gazette, 4 July 1782.

+The presentation of her own motherhood was something she used throughout her career, notably when she performed her next Drury Lane appearance, on 10 October 1782, which could not have been more different from her debut performances.
 She was an immediate sensation playing the title role in Garrick's adaptation of a play by Thomas Southerne, Isabella, or, The Fatal Marriage.
 So good was she that "Her pathetic embodiment of domestic woe created a sensation, flooding the audience with tears and exciting critics to hyperbolic praise."

 Mid-career: Notable roles

 Siddons continued to act in the provinces, appearing at The Theatre, Leeds, in 1786 and consistently brought a thorough understanding to each of her roles.
 It was through her portrayals of Lady Macbeth and Isabella, particularly, that Siddons offered a new way of approaching character.
 Siddons has been credited for inventing and promoting textual accuracy above the theatrical traditions of her time: "Siddons was unique for making herself familiar with the entire script, sitting offstage in order to hear the full play, and paying careful attention to her scene partners and to textual clues that could aid performance."

 Her most famous role was that of Lady Macbeth, which she first performed on 2 February 1785.
 She spellbound her audience through the grandeur of her emotions as she expressed Lady Macbeth's murderous passions.
 Rather than portraying Lady Macbeth as a murderous evil queen, Siddons depicted her with a strong sense of maternity and a delicate femininity.

 As she noted in her own "Remarks to the character of Lady Macbeth", Siddons found an unearthed fragility in this role.
 "She read, in the 'I have given suck' soliloquy, a 'tender allusion [to] the maternal mother yearning for her babe'; it is therefore in Lady Macbeth that Siddons found the highest and best scope for her acting abilities.
-She was tall and had a striking figure, brilliant beauty, powerfully expressive eyes, and solemn dignity of demeanour which enabled her to claim the character as her own.
+She was tall and had a striking figure, brilliant beauty, powerfully expressive eyes, and solemn dignity of demeanour which enabled her to claim the character as her own."

 After Lady Macbeth she played Desdemona, Rosalind, Ophelia, and Volumnia, all with great success; but it was as Queen Catherine in Henry VIII that she discovered a part almost as well adapted to her acting powers as that of Lady Macbeth.
 She once told Samuel Johnson that Catherine was her favourite role, as it was the most natural.